 A disgraced Russert casually gets the sniper copycat to confess, while Gee looks on with an expression of awe.

-In one of the later season episodes, Much spends an entire episode tracking down Gharty's past in the Vietnam War, hoping to shame him as yet another sadistic killer, racist, baby killer or whatever he can.
-Finally at their bar one night, Gharty lays it all out for Month and several others- he was barely a kid drafted into service, until one night his CO ordered the men to kill unarmed civilians.
+In one of the later season episodes, Munch spends an entire episode tracking down Gharty's past in the Vietnam War, hoping to shame him as yet another sadistic killer, racist, baby killer or whatever he can.
+Finally at their bar one night, Gharty lays it all out for Munch and several others- he was barely a kid drafted into service, until one night his CO ordered the men to kill unarmed civilians.
 Gharty refused and knocked his CO out, leading to his desertion from service.
-For once, Much not only looked like a tremendous ass but had nothing to say other than an apology for harassing Gharty.
+For once, Munch not only looked like a tremendous ass but had nothing to say other than an apology for harassing Gharty.